city41/smaghetti/README.md

 The [discussions](https://github.com/city41/smaghetti.com/discussions) are now where most reverse engineering talk is taking place.
 There is also the [wiki](https://github.com/city41/smaghetti/wiki) and [issues](https://github.com/city41/smaghetti/issues).

+### Full on decompilation effort

+As of this writing I have [began the effort](https://github.com/city41/smaghetti/discussions/138) of truly reverse engineering the game with the goal of fully decompiling the game back to C code using tools such as Ghidra and Radare2.
+If you have experience with this or want to contribute, please comment in the discussion.

 ### HexTree tool

 This tool is growing to be pretty powerful.
 It really lets you explore and manipulate a level.
 I need to document a bit how it works, but just playing with it should enable one to figure out most of its features.